 One thing I hear again and again is that people buy pie dough or pre-made crusts because pie dough is TOO HARD TO MAKE.
 I beg to differ, a homemade pie crust can be easy, especially if you have a food processor.

 If you don’t have a food processor you can STILL make a homemade pie crust.
 The tool you need is called a pastry blender and if you don’t have a food processor, this tool will help make pie dough easier!

 Make Flakey Homemade Pie Crusts

 You need 5 ingredients, FIVE, compared to the 10-12 ingredients in a pre-made crust.
-To make the dough it’s simply the act of mixing the dry ingredients, cutting in the fat and sticking it together with a little water and you have a very easy to make pie crust that is suitable for most pies.
+To make get a flakey crust you need to follow my instructions!
+But remember it’s simply the act of mixing the dry ingredients, cutting in the fat and sticking it together with a little water that makes a pie crust.
+See?
+There is no secret to this!

 - 2 1/2 cups all purpose flour

 - 3/4 teaspoon salt, can bump up to one 1 teaspoon kosher salt

 - 1 cup butter, use cold butter, can use lard in place of butter

 - in the bowl of food processor whirl the flour, salt and sugar together